 Lyssandra reached through the hole, grabbed the metal rung above the opening, and squeezed into the shaft.
 For a moment she hung suspended, kicking empty space until her feet found purchase.
 A cool breeze blew up from the grate in the root cellar relieving the heat, but not the fear.
 Amidst the sounds of battle and muted shrieks came the sound of breathing.
 Someone hid in the shaft beneath her.

 Lyssandra climbed down and fumbled blindly for her brother.
 Her fingers clutched his shoulder, then traced his arm down to his hand.
 “Is mom here?”

 Darion pulled her close and held her.
 “No.”

-Lissandra let go of her brother and climbed down.
+Lyssandra let go of her brother and climbed down.
 She slunk against the wall at the base of the chimney, brought her knees to her chin, and let grief take her.
 She sobbed in the dark, wishing the ground would open up and swallow her.
-They had nothing except a few belongings and a cursed parcel of land.
+They owned nothing except a few belongings and a cursed parcel of land.
 Their mother was at best dead and at worse a prisoner destined to suffer.

 “I love you, too, Darion.”

 Curled up against the stone wall, they waited.